parkerblume/Website-Portfolio/README.md

 # Website-Portfolio
-A personal website portfolio written in Django.
+A personal website portfolio written in Python with usage of Django.